The Wonderful 101

 is a 2013 action-adventure game developed by PlatinumGames and published by Nintendo for the Wii U. The game was directed by Hideki Kamiya and produced by Atsushi Inaba.
 It was released in August 2013 in all major regions except North America, where it was released the following month.
 The Wonderful 101 received generally positive reviews, but failed to meet sales expectations.

 A remastered version for Nintendo Switch, PlayStation 4 and Windows, financed through crowdfunding, was released in May 2020.
 A version for Amazon Luna was made available in May 2021.
 The remastered version is PlatinumGames' first self-published title.
-A free downloadable content expansion for the remaster, The Wonderful One: After School Hero, was released in May 2023, with a standalone version released in the following month.
+A free downloadable expansion for the remaster, The Wonderful One: After School Hero, was released in May 2023, with a standalone version released in the following month.

 Gameplay

 Screenshot of an earlier version of the game depicting a "Unite Morph" ability used to battle an opponent.
 The heroes have combined to form "Unite Hand", which is shown punching a large enemy called the Diedough-Goo.

 In The Wonderful 101, players control a horde of superheroes from an aerial viewpoint and can turn them into various objects called "Unite Morphs".
 As the levels progress, players must explore each stage to find helpless citizens and recruit them to join their army of heroes.
 The more heroes gathered, the greater the special morph powers can be.
 At the cost of depleting their battery meter, players can use "Unite Morph" forms to defeat enemies, solve puzzles, or traverse the environment.
 The meter can be recharged by performing normal attacks or by picking up batteries dropped by a defeated enemy.
 Enemies will also drop "O parts" (the in-game currency used to buy upgrades), new "Unite Morph" abilities and items.
 To transform the horde of heroes, the appropriate symbol is drawn on the Wii U GamePad's touchscreen or right analog stick, such as an L for a gun or a squiggly line for a whip.
 In specified areas, the GamePad (by default) is used to change the view to a traditional, third-person angle and better explore tighter environments, such as those found indoors and inside caves.

 The single-player campaign is broken into levels.
 Each level ends with a grade depending on several factors, such as how long it takes the player to complete the level and how much damage the player took.
 In addition to a single-player mode, the game has a cooperative mode that supports up to five players, with one person utilizing the Wii U GamePad and the four others each using their own Wii U Pro Controllers.

 The downloadable expansion The Wonderful One: After School Hero, features side-scrolling gameplay with only a single playable hero, Luka.
 The player can use Luka's goggles to fire laser blasts in any direction, and can switch between three different laser types that each have different advantages.
 The expansion features 12 stages, with unlockable bonus stages and score attack modes, and online leaderboard support.